Oracle miss sparks Wall St fears of spending cuts

 "Confidence is not there," he said.
 "We have a kind of rolling recession."

 Oracle's quarter ended in November, but investors worried that the decline in business confidence could signal more troubles for peers whose quarters end in December.
-That includes arch rival SAP AG (SAPG.DE).
+That includes arch rival SAP AG.

 "The majority of deals in the fourth quarter are traditionally closed in the last two weeks of the quarter, so the delay of Oracle's deals is a negative cross read for SAP," said Silvia Quandt analyst Michael Busse.